dssg/IEFP-RecSys_public/README.md

 ## Contributors

-Rosa Lavelle-Hill, Nathan Coulson, Tobias Richter, Liliana Millán
+Data Science for Social Good Fellows: Rosa Lavelle-Hill, Nathan Coulson, Tobias Richter Technical Mentor: Liliana Millán
+Project Manager: Sara Guerreiro

+## Credits

+This project has been scoped and conceptualized by the Data Science Knowledge Center at Nova School of Business and Economics, Carcavelos, Portugal.

 ## License